MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 <!-- ====================================================================== -->
 ## Windowed hosting

 Windowed hosting can be described as a whiteboard or container that stores information.
 You can have multiple whiteboards in your app that will each be used as a WebView component to access web content.
-Some of the Output/Input commands are handled for you by the framework you choose, however you will still need to handle window management.
+Some of the Output/Input commands are handled for you by the framework you choose; however, you will still need to handle window management.

-Some of the most notable benefits for Windowed hosting including the following:
+Benefits for Windowed hosting include:

 * Zooming and rasterization scales (for example, menus, context menus, and so on) will also automatically scale to the app's parent `HWND`.
 It also handles how the WebView manages being focused and tabbing in/out of itself when it reaches the final element.

 * The app handles keyboard accelerators and keyboard shortcuts when in the WebView.
 For example, `Ctrl+C` in a WebView will know that you are trying to copy content in the WebView, and not pressing `Ctrl` and `C` separately.

-* If you don't have to manage the various composition-based rendering (for example,  Inputs, Outputs, and Accessibility controls) if you don't want to.<!--todo: fix latter phrase-->
+* You don't have to manage the various composition-based rendering (for example, Inputs, Outputs, and Accessibility controls) if you don't want to.

 <!-- ------------------------------ -->